-\$ pantools gene_classification -dp pecto_dickeya_DB/ -ph species
+\$ pantools gene_classification --phenotype=species pecto_dickeya_DB

 Open gene_classification_overview.txt and take a look at statistics.
 As you can see there are 2134 single-copy ortholog groups.
 Normally, all of these groups are aligned to identify SNPs but for this tutorial we'll make a selection of only a few groups to accelerate the steps.
 You can do this in two different ways: